Testing for sexually transmitted infections (STIs) is free and confidential and there are lots of different ways to get a test

 Friday | 9.15am to 4.30pm |

-When should I get tested?
+When should I get tested for STIs and HIV?

 It’s beneficial for everyone who is sexually active to have an annual STI check and for some people it is a good idea to test every three months.
 To be absolutely sure that you don’t have an STI you need to consider the time it takes for an infection to show up on a test.
 This is referred to as the ‘window period’.
 STIs have different window periods.
 For chlamydia and gonorrhoea it is two weeks, for HIV it is 45 days and for syphilis it is up to 90 days.
-For example, if it’s been more than two weeks since you last had sex when you take your test, and the results are negative for chlamydia and gonorrhoea, then you can be sure you don’t have those infections
+For example, if it’s been more than two weeks since you last had sex when you take your test, and the results are negative for chlamydia and gonorrhoea, then you can be sure you don’t have those infections.

-Testing within the window period
+Testing for STIs and HIV within the window period

 We understand it’s not always possible or practical to abstain from sex completely for the full length of time needed to cover all of the test window periods.
-If this is the case, we would recommend taking a further test at a later date to cover a specific risk, or testing every three months
+If this is the case, we would recommend taking a further test at a later date to cover a specific risk, or testing every three months.